xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

    7. Then create a `route6` object under `data/route6`, to authorize your AS to use the IP range.
 For example I have `data/route6/fdbc:f9dc:67ad::_48`:

+      {% interactive_buttons vertical %}
+      noop Here are my registration info for reference only. noop Read the document carefully and replace EVERYTHING with YOUR information. code7 I acknowledge the notes above and I want to see the code.
+      {% endinteractive_buttons %}

+      {% interactive code7 %}
       ```bash
       route6:             fdbc:f9dc:67ad::/48
       descr:              Peer with me at b980120@hotmail.com